jvegaf/.noir-dotfiles/README.md

 # Known Issues

-> Qt themes seem to behave unpredictably outside KDE Plasma (inconsistent
+> - Qt themes seem to behave unpredictably outside KDE Plasma (inconsistent
 > background color, broken buttons and menus, etc).
 Might be worth leaving them
 > with default styles.
->
-> On Niri, Discord screen sharing doesn't seem to work.
+> - On Niri, Discord screen sharing doesn't seem to work.

 # Communication

-If you have any questions or suggestions regarding the project, feel free to join [Discussions](https://github.com/somanoir/.noir-dotfiles/discussions).
+- If you have any questions or suggestions regarding the project, feel free to join [Discussions](https://github.com/somanoir/.noir-dotfiles/discussions).

-Found a bug?
+- Found a bug?
 Open an [Issue](https://github.com/somanoir/.noir-dotfiles/issues).

+# Special thanks

+I would like to express special thanks to the following people for their tremendous work as well as direct and indirect contributions to this project:

+- [mierak](https://github.com/mierak) for making a great TUI music player [rmpc](https://github.com/mierak/rmpc) and a multitude of helpful suggestions in setting up my config files for the player.
+- [Eisa01](https://github.com/Eisa01) for their [mpv-scripts](https://github.com/Eisa01/mpv-scripts) that add vast functionality to the mpv player.